solislemuslab/lab-dynamics/project-plan.md

 This document is mostly for graduate students and postdocs.
 But if you are an undergraduate student that wants to do a project plan, please talk to me!
 _This is a dynamic document; please suggest modifications to improve these general guidelines._

-## Components of a good project plan
-Based on NIH description of Specific Aims, and NSF description of Project Summary:
-- Describe concisely the goals of the proposed research and summarize the expected outcome(s), impact on the research field, and specific objectives
-- List the broad, long-term objectives and the goal of the specific research proposed
-- State the general purpose or major objectives of your research.
-Be sure that all objectives relate directly to the overall goal you are setting out to test
-- Choose objectives that can be easily assessed by a review committee.
-Do not confuse specific aims with long-term goals
-- Provide a self-contained description of the activities

 ## 11 steps towards writing the project plan

 1. Identify the main goal of the project and capture it in a title